 Every airport will have different and unique food.
 Make sure you take advantage of the opportunity and try something delicious and local!
 You might just find a new favorite!

 A lot of airports offer free WiFi at least for an hour or so.
 If you have some time Skype with your family to check in and let them know where you are.
 They'll love seeing where you are while experiencing a little bit of a new culture with you as you're surrounded by different languages and people.

 Explore The Airport

 Walk around the airport and see what’s around you.
 A lot of airports will have unique art exhibits or history exhibits specific to the place you are in.
-You can also find things to do like scattered throughout the airport like shopping, meditation rooms and classic people watching.
+You can also find things to do like scattered throughout the airport like shopping centers, meditation rooms and the old classic — people watching.

 Meet New People

 Ready to spend a semester abroad and make a difference?
-ILP sends volunteers to 10 countries where you have the opportunity to impact children's lives while also traveling and exploring.
+ILP sends volunteers to countries all over the world where you have the opportunity to impact children's lives while also traveling and exploring.
 Get more info about International Language Programs here and read all about what it takes to be an ILP volunteer with this blog post.